Mt Bogong via Staircase Spur

 …and has nice views despite being mostly on a small dirt road.

 But as soon as we hit the Staircase Spur track things got a lot more serious.
 The spur lives up to its name, with uphill grinds of varying steepness interspersed with flatter sections.
-In 6 km it climbs about 1,300 m to the summit ridge, so it makes for a serious climb.
+In 6 km it climbs about 1,300 metres to the summit ridge, so it makes for a serious climb.
 We quickly settled into a nice slow pace that allowed us to keep walking virtually non-stop, which experience has taught us to be the best way of tackling a climb.

 There’s not much in the way of views on this ascent until the end, unless you like looking at tree trunks.